godotengine/godot-docs/classes/class_tree.rst

 - :ref:`int<class_int>` **get_edited_column** **(** **)** |const|

 Returns the column for the currently edited item.
+This is only available for custom cell mode.

 ----